 - Technology skills and strategies for efficiently managing born-digital records and sustaining a technologically proficient workforce in a climate of rapid change with the arrival of the digital world; and

 - Advocacy, including the ability and motivation to engage in activities that educate the general public and policy makers about the necessity of archives, as well as strategic communication skills to argue more persuasively for resources.

-ALI@Purdue will bring together archivists to prepare emerging archives leaders for how to meet the challenges and embrace the opportunities that lie ahead.
-Participants will engage alongside leaders and subject experts in a weeklong program that will integrate leadership best practices within the context of the archives profession.
-In addition to the valuable knowledge and active learning environment including virtual reality, participants will benefit from time allocated for networking, practicing teamwork and collaboration, and social time for open discussions and peer mentoring, helping participants to create a community of practice with individuals committed to helping and learning from one another.
+ALI@Purdue brings together archivists to prepare emerging archives leaders for how to meet the challenges and embrace the opportunities that lie ahead.
+Participants engage with leaders and subject experts in a weeklong program that integrates leadership best practices within the context of the archives profession.
+In addition to the valuable knowledge and active learning environment including virtual reality, participants benefit from time allocated for networking, practicing teamwork and collaboration, and social time for open discussions and peer mentoring, helping participants to create a community of practice with individuals committed to helping and learning from one another.
 Prior knowledge of virtual reality technology is not expected of the participants.
-Support and assistance for all related technology will be provided.
+Support and assistance for all related technology are provided.
 Time will be provided for participants to workshop individualized issues by sharing one or more challenges they face in their institutions and receiving feedback from the faculty and their peers on ways to tackle the problem.
-Participants will complete the Institute with increased confidence in their capabilities, while knowing they have a group of peers upon whom they can rely for continued collaboration, guidance, and support.
+Participants complete the Institute with increased confidence in their capabilities, while knowing they have a group of peers upon whom they can rely for continued collaboration, guidance, and support.